For all KAUST community members

 Teams is available on iOS and Android and supports chat, meetings, file sharing, and notifications.

-Download it from the Apple App Store or Google Play Store.
+Download from the Apple App Store or Google Play Store.

 A Team represents a group of people working together, such as a department, project group, or operational team.